-The Hennepin County Medical Examiner has updated its findings of the autopsy of George Floyd who died one week ago today while in police custody.
+The Hennepin County Medical Examiner’s Office has updated its findings of the autopsy of George Floyd who died one week ago today while in police custody.

-Floyd’s fatal arrest was captured on a roughly nine-minute video that showed former police officer Derek Chauvin kneeling on Floyd’s neck for roughly nine minutes while three other officers held his legs down or stood by.
+Floyd’s fatal arrest was captured on a roughly nine-minute video that showed former police officer Derek Chauvin kneeling on Floyd’s neck while three other officers held his legs down or stood by.

 The video has horrified the nation and has resulted in protests, riots, and calls for charges against all of the officers.